 If you’ve read my About Me page or The Journey posts you know that I was following a seemingly healthy lifestyle for a few years, before going plant based.
 I started chronicling some of that journey and I put together the 10 tips below – tips on how I was able to keep my weight off.
 I made this list before going plant-based, specifically alkaline vegan.
 Interestingly enough all of the tips still hold true.
 Where I am currently with my diet, feels like an amplified version of my efforts from the past few years.

-I listed below the top 10 things that I attribute to my sustainable weight-loss and health journey.
+Her are the top 10 things that I have attributed to my sustainable weight-loss and health journey.
 In future posts I’ll delve in to each of these more but here is the quick sum up.

 - Made a Decision – I decided in the moment that I would make the effort to make this time different, to make it lasting.
 I decided that it wouldn’t be a fad but instead a way of life.

 - Calorie and Macro Tracking – I would never get on the scale or measure what I ate.
 I’d say things like “oh I’ll just base it off of how my clothes fit” or “the scale doesn’t matter”.
 Don’t get me wrong, both of those statements are perfectly okay, but not when they’re actually excuses.
 It wasn’t until I started holding myself accountable that I saw real change.
 When I really saw how what I was eating and how much I was eating impacted how I felt and how I looked.